 So I didn’t like Reshma, and I doubt I was supposed to.
 But I couldn’t help but think Reshma would change by the end.
 After all, isn’t Reshma’s character growth the point of the story?
 While Reshma isn’t 100% horrible by the end, she’s so ruthless and competitive that she comes off as a scary person to be avoided at all costs.
-I would seriously run the other direction if she showed up at my workplace or as one of my kids’ parents.
+I would seriously run the other direction if she showed up at my workplace or as one of my students’ parents.
 By the end, she’s still far too calculating and has not changed nearly enough.

 I also felt like Reshma’s Adderol addiction wasn’t dealt with properly.
 She just decided to quit, and that was it?
 It was that easy?
 Her parents never knew about it?

 Strangely enough, the book I read just prior to this one was Miranda Kenneally’s Defending Taylor.
 That book also featured a senior student obsessed with getting into a university (Yale).
 She also uses Adderol and is obsessed with studying constantly.
 Does art reflect life here?
 Is this something our students are doing to deal with misplaced pressure to be perfect?

-THE BOTTOM LINE: This book was weird for me.
+THE BOTTOM LINE: This book was just weird.
 It’s well-written and interesting, which usually warrants a big rating from me.
 But Reshma is just a huge mess of a girl with an insufficient character growth arc.
 I never felt sorry for her or rooted for her or connected with her character.